 Lastly, we must mention the role of an IL program in helping your institution to create graduates who are able to function well in today's information-rich world.
 GPAs, retention, and other academic benchmarks are important, but ultimately, you are preparing students for life after school, not just trying to get them to the next semester.
+This is one reason why it's best to teach ethical use of Al rather than banning its use: they will be expected to use it "out there."
 Information literacy, especially concerning digital information and media, is essential for today's graduates.